 19. Dig Dug

-It’s been a lot of fun discovering games that I played as a kid and competing with your friends for high score.
+It’s been a lot of fun discovering coin-operated arcade games that I played as a kid and competing with my friends for the highest score.
 Now that it’s in my bar room next to the kegulator there has been many late nights of drinking, gaming, and tough talk.

 I wish I could say this project is done, but something tells me I’ll be tweaking it for years to come.

-I highly recommend building your own arcade machine.
+I highly recommend building your own arcade system.
 The process of building it was almost as fun as playing the games themselves.
 Almost.